 What if your spouse is moving to a different state?
 What if dramatic changes in your life or your former spouse’s life change the parenting time or custodial arrangements that you two have?
 What if a decrease in income or the loss of a job changes the support payments that either of you are making?
 These are just three examples of the myriad changes that can arise after you sign a divorce or custody agreement.

-We at The Law Offices of Jacqueline R. McNutt understand that life can, and will, change — and we want to be there for you when it does.
+We at The McNutt Law Firm PLLC understand that life can, and will, change — and we want to be there for you when it does.
 Consult with our attorneys to effectively address any modifications in your divorce or custody agreement.